Narco-submarine: True submarines

 Narco-submarines were considered by officials to be an oddity until 2000, when Colombian Anti-Narcotics Police discovered what was reported to be a half-built 36 m-long true submarine in a warehouse outside Bogotá.
 The double-hulled steel vessel could have traveled 3,700 kilometers, dived 100 m, and could have carried about 15 tonnes of cocaine.

 On July 3, 2010 the Ecuadorian authorities seized a fully functional, completely submersible diesel-electric submarine in the jungles bordering Ecuador and Colombia.
 It had a cylindrical fiberglass and kevlar hull 31 metre long, a 3 metre conning tower with periscope, and air conditioning.
 The vessel had the capacity for about 10 tonnes of cargo, a crew of five or six people, the ability to fully submerge down to 20 metre, and the capacity for long-range underwater operation.
 Ecuadorean authorities seized the vessel before its maiden voyage.

 On February 14, 2011 another submarine was seized by the Colombian Navy.
 The 31 m-long fiberglass and Kevlar vessel was found hidden in a jungle area in Timbiquí, in south-western Colombia.
 It was capable of travelling 9 metre below water and it could carry four people and up to 8 tonnes of cargo.

 Uncrewed

 In 2022, Spanish police seized three unmanned underwater vehicles used to smuggle drugs across the Strait of Gibraltar from Morocco, the first known interception of such devices.
 The drones, carrying up to 200 kg of narcotics each, were linked to French cartels.
 The operation led to eight arrests and exposed a gang using advanced drones and modified vehicles for trafficking across Europe (BBC, 2022).

+Europol assessed in 2026 that autonomous semi-submersibles equipped with antennas and a modem were likely already capable of crossing the Atlantic without a crew on board, and that autonomous trafficking methods were likely to undergo further refinement.